 What is a DMZ Network?

-A DMZ Network is a perimeter network that protects and adds an extra layer of security to an organization’s internal local-area network from untrusted traffic.
-A common DMZ is a subnetwork that sits between the public internet and private networks.
+A DMZ or demilitarized zone is a perimeter network that protects and adds an extra layer of security to an organization’s internal local-area network from untrusted traffic.

-The end goal of a DMZ is to allow an organization to access untrusted networks, such as the internet, while ensuring its private network or LAN remains secure.
+The end goal of a demilitarized zone network is to allow an organization to access untrusted networks, such as the internet, while ensuring its private network or LAN remains secure.
 Organizations typically store external-facing services and resources, as well as servers for the Domain Name System (DNS), File Transfer Protocol (FTP), mail, proxy, Voice over Internet Protocol (VoIP), and web servers, in the DMZ.

 How Does a DMZ Network Work?

 Businesses with a public website that customers use must make their web server accessible from the internet.
 Doing so means putting their entire internal network at high risk.
 To prevent this, an organization could pay a hosting firm to host the website or their public servers on a firewall, but this would affect performance.
 So instead, the public servers are hosted on a network that is separate and isolated.

 A DMZ network provides a buffer between the internet and an organization’s private network.
 The DMZ is isolated by a security gateway, such as a firewall, that filters traffic between the DMZ and a LAN.
 The default DMZ server is protected by another security gateway that filters traffic coming in from external networks.

 It is ideally located between two firewalls, and the DMZ firewall setup ensures incoming network packets are observed by a firewall—or other security tools—before they make it through to the servers hosted in the DMZ.
 This means that even if a sophisticated attacker is able to get past the first firewall, they must also access the hardened services in the DMZ before they can do damage to a business.